hjackson2606/UCI-Heart-Disease-Pipeline/README.md

 Heart disease is the leading cause of death worldwide.
 The goal of this project is to build a machine learning pipeline that can accurately identify patients with heart disease.

 ## About Dataset
-- Featured 920 rows of patients
+- Featured 920 rows of patient data
 - Included a mixture of numerical and categorical features
 - Balanced target class